Latin America Memorial

-The architectural complex consists of several buildings arranged around two squares.
-It comprises: Salão de Atos Tiradentes (Tiradentes "hall of acts"), the Victor Civita Latin American Library, the Brazilian Center of Latin American Studies, the Marta Traba Gallery of Latin American Art, the Pavilhão da Criatividade ("creativity pavilion"), the Símon Bolívar Auditorium, and the Latin American Parliament building.
+The architectural complex consists of several buildings arranged around two squares, with a total built area of 25210 m2.
+It comprises: Salão de Atos Tiradentes (Tiradentes "hall of acts"), the Victor Civita Latin American Library, the Brazilian Center of Latin American Studies, the Marta Traba Gallery of Latin American Art, the Pavilhão da Criatividade ("creativity pavilion") and the Símon Bolívar Auditorium.
 In the main square (Praça Cívica), there is a large concrete sculpture, also designed by Oscar Niemeyer, representing an open hand in vertical position, with the map of Latin America painted in red.
 It's a symbol of Latin America's past of oppression and its battles for freedom, with the red map as a reminder of the blood from the sacrifices that were made.

 The Memorial has a permanent collection of works of art, on display in indoor and outdoor areas, as well as a large assemblage of Latin American folk art, housed in the Pavilhão da Criatividade.
 The library comprises 30,000 titles, besides music and image departments.
 The Memorial promotes exhibitions, conferences, debates, video sessions, theater, dance and music performances.
 It also has a research center specializing in Latin American issues and keeps an active bibliographic production.
-From 1989 to 2007, the Memorial also served as a host to the Latin American Parliament.
+From 1989 to 2007, the Memorial also served as a host to the Latin American Parliament (currently located in Panama City).

-Fire
+History

-On November 29, 2013, the Simón Bolívar Auditorium caught fire, causing an extensive destruction of its inner parts.
-Causes of fire are unknown, although a short circuit was cited.
-Authorities predict more than 90% of the site have been consumed.
-Some employees stated the original blueprints from Oscar Niemeyer were inside the building.
-25 firefighters were wounded, many of them because a flashover occurred during their attempt to ventilate the building.
+The idea of creating an institution devoted to improving Latin American political, social, economic and cultural relations in São Paulo dates back to the André Franco Montoro government, which took place in the mid-1980s, in a cultural context defined by democratic advances across the continent and by a greater alignment of interests between Brazil and other Latin American countries, notably Argentina.
+In 1985, Brazil and Argentina signed the Iguaçu Declaration in 1985, the founding agreement for the future emergence of Mercosur.
+During his term in the São Paulo state government, Franco Montoro created the Latin American Institute (ILAM) as an effort to expand cultural exchange among the countries of the region.
+ILAM would organize a bibliographic collection of around 10,000 items, in addition to photographs, videos and other materials related to Latin American culture, which would later serve as the primary collection for the Memorial's library.